bloominstituteoftechnology/Computer-Architecture/LS8-inventory.md

 Defines CPU class for use in ls8.py.

-1. The CPU wire frame is already done, but the program itself is hardwired for the print8.ls8 file.
+The CPU has a wire frame is already done, but the program itself is hardwired for the print8.ls8 file.

-2. The program needs to be modified in order to run dynamically.
+1. The program needs to be modified in order to run dynamically.
+2. The program lacks a true RAM array, CALL stack, or appropriate register.
-3. The alu currently can only add values together, this will need to be modified to allow for other opertions, namely multiplication for mult.ls8.
+3. The alu currently can only add values together, this will need to be modified to allow for other opertions including:

+    - Subtraction
+    - Multiplication
+    - Division
+    - Modulo
+    - Bitwise AND
+    - Bitwise OR
+    - Bitwise NOT
+    - Bitwise Shift Left
+    - Bitwise Shift Right
+    - Bitwise XOR

 4. The run method is incomplete.

 - ls8.py